sajjadrezvani/ECG_Ai/README.md

-# Electrocardiogram(ECG) Signal processing using Deep learning and AI in Python
+# Electrocardiogram(ECG) Signal processing using DeepLearning and AI in Python
 My Bachelor Thesis Documents

 ## Abstract